dunhamsteve/newt/README.md

 Elaboration Zoo, pi-forall, and other tutorials.

-It has inductive types, dependent pattern matching, a typeclass-like mechanism, compiles to javascript, and is self hosted.
+It has inductive types, dependent pattern matching, a typeclass-like mechanism, compiles to javascript, and is now written in itself.
 There is a browser playground and vscode extension.

 The web playground can be at https://dunhamsteve.github.io/newt.
 The top left corner has a dropdown with some samples.
 Currently the web playground is using the Idris-built version of newt because most browsers lack tail call optimization.

 The directory `port` contains a port of newt to itself.
-Currently it needs to be run by `bun` rather than `node` because `newt` does not do any transformations for TCO and JavaScriptCore is the only javascript implementation that does TCO.
+Currently it needs to be run by `bun` rather than `node` because `bun` does tail call optimization.

 ## Sample code